variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-27-fascinated-by-disease---or-fascinated-by-wellness-this-makes-all-the-difference.md

 Everything about why I practice natural medicine and was never interested in a western approach for chronic illness became suddenly clear to me:

-Natural medicine is FASCINATED by health and the body's own ability to be well;<br>Western medicine is FASCINATED by disease.
+Natural medicine is FASCINATED by health and the body’s own ability to be well;<br>Western medicine is FASCINATED by disease.
 {: .frost_message.align-to-center}

 The focus on natural medicine is about everything the body already knows how to do right, about what it was designed to do, and to do well.

 It’s about learning to nurture that body wisdom.

 The focus on western medicine is on disease, testing for it and managing it, and coming up with expensive drugs and procedures to treat it.
-If all tests show up normal and no disease process is measurable, or if you're healing your disease without drugs; western medicine has nothing to offer.
+If all tests show up normal and no disease process is measurable, or if you’re healing your disease without drugs; western medicine has nothing to offer.

 ### Are YOU fascinated by disease, or by your body’s ability to heal?